 This is the Sean Hannity Show.

-All right, 25 to the top of the hour, 800 941 Sean.
+All right, 25 to the top of the hour, 800-941 Sean.

-You want to be a part of the program.
+You want to be a part of the program?

-some people take that the wrong way.
+Some people take that the wrong way.

-And even communicated with him very recently.
+Also, he was a dear friend of Rush and even communicated with him very recently.

-Um we lost a dear friend.
+We lost a dear friend.

 One thing I will tell you about Jeff Lord is that, you know, there's not many people in media at all that will ever defend any of us that are conservative on the radio.

-One guy that always, always, always has been there to help is Jeff Lord, who himself then became a victim of the cancel culture over at fake news CNN.
+One guy that always, always, always has been there to help is Jeff Lord, who himself then became a victim of the cancel culture over at Fake News CNN.

-Um anyway, sir, welcome back to the program.
+Anyway, sir, welcome back to the program.

-Uh, you know, we lost our best player on the field by far.
+You know, we lost our best player on the field by far.

-And I just keep telling everybody we all have to, as spokes in a one-wheel up our game.
+And I just keep telling everybody we all have to, as spokes in a one-wheel, up our game.

-You're you're absolutely right.
+You're absolutely right.

-But I I did want to tell you this funny story the last time I had a communication for him from him.
+But I did want to tell you this funny story the last time I had a communication for him from him.

-And Brett occasionally has on Harold Ford, the former Tennessee Congressman who's in the financial business now in New York.
+And Brett occasionally has on Harold Ford, the former Tennessee congressman who's in the financial business now in New York.

-And Harold was was on one night, and behind him in his apartment, which I later learned may not have been his, but there was a portrait of Chairman Mao.
+And Harold was on one night, and behind him in his apartment, which I later learned may not have been his, but there was a portrait of Chairman Mao.

-Well, Rush picked up on this and was talking about this on air and what this means about the leftist mindset and all of this kind of thing, and he was laughing about it.
+Well, Rush picked up on this and was talking about this on air and what this means about the leftist mindset and all of this kind of thing.

-And I thought, well, you know, interesting story, funny, because I'd seen the same thing.
+And I thought, well, you know, interesting story, funny because I'd seen the same thing.

-Well, the next time Harold was on, I'm watching this, and up, he's not in front of the mile portrait anymore.
+Well, the next time Harold was on, I'm watching this.

 He's in the kitchen.

-Well, see the power of Rush right there.
+Well, see, the power of Rush right there.

-He just got rid of the mouth.
+He just got rid of the Mao.

-I I was so.
+I was sitting there.

-Didn't Harold Ford Jr. say, no, no, no, I'm I'm running the house, it's furnished or something.
+say, no, no, no, I'm running the house.

-Yes, yes, he did.
+Yes, he did.

 Well, I was so amused by this that I shot off a note to Rush.

-It was treatment week, and I thought, God, if anybody needs a little cheering up and a laugh, it's him.
+And I thought, God, if anybody needs a little cheering up and a laugh, it's him.

 Well, the next morning, I wake up and there's an answer.

-It's January 27th, and he says, I saw that, Jeffrey.
+And he says, I saw that, Jeffrey.

 We forced him to move his laptop to his stovetop.